Indiana Commission for Continuing Legal Education

 The ethics portion of a course shall be directed to the ethics of attorneys as opposed to the ethical or moral behavior of other professionals or of people in general.
 Such courses shall include instruction focusing on the Rules of Professional Responsibility as they relate to law firm management, malpractice avoidance, attorneys fees, legal ethics, and the duties of attorneys to the judicial system, the public, clients and other attorneys.
 Although ethics can be integrated into the program (as opposed to a freestanding, single-issue program), it still must appear as a separate agenda item and must be at least thirty minutes in duration to be given credit.
 Sponsors must separately certify attorney ethics credits on the sponsor's attendance reports.

 Before submitting the following applications to the Commission for consideration, please check the following:

 Non-Legal Subject Matter (“NLS”) Courses.
 NLS courses are those that enhance an attorney’s competence in his or her individual practice.
-Attorneys only (Sponsors cannot apply for NLS accreditation) can receive accreditation on a course by course basis.
+NLS is unavailable for in-house and distance education programs.
 Attorneys can report a maximum of twelve hours toward the three-year 36-hour requirement using NLS courses.
 Complete the “Application for Accreditation of a Non-Legal Subject Matter Course.”